 This SIPO is reviewed annually by the Manager to ensure it continues to be fit for purpose and to confirm the investment philosophy and strategies are current, relevant and effective.
-The forest management plan, prudent risk management and investment performance of the Bideford Forest will be taken into account in the annual review.
+The Forest and Carbon Management Plan, prudent risk management and investment performance of the Blairlogie Pine Investment will be considered in the annual review.

-Any significant change to the land or trees which may affect the value of the Primary Assets or the projected return on investment will trigger an ad hoc review of the SIPO.
+Any significant change to the land or trees which may affect the value of the Primary Assets, the Secondary Assets or the projected return on investment will trigger an ad hoc review of the SIPO.